ArkadiyD/CythonXGB/README.md

 ```python
 preds_c_xgb = model_c.predict(x_cy)
 ```
-`x_cy` should be a cython array with currentt samples features
+`x_cy` should be a float cython array with current sample features

 # Tests
 For tests were generated classification and regression datasets with Scikit-Library, they contain 10000 samples with 20 features.